 Environmental Awareness

-As farmers we experience climate change firsthand with shifting rainfall patterns negatively impacting harvest seasons and the availability of drinking water.
+As farmers we experience climate change firsthand with shifting rainfall patterns negatively impacting our seasons, the environment and the availability of drinking water.
 Reducing our environmental footprint is thus a priority to ensure the sustainability of our thriving farming community.
 As stewards of the land we are constantly researching innovative, cost effective and practical solutions to reach our conservation ideals.

 Water Conservation